anushka-2002/KOSS-Task/README.md

 - Python was a popular back-end language that I was a little familiar with.
 I decided to use python when I found the PyGithub library which was very straightforward and let you access the Github REST API.
 - First I started searching for an easy way to make a command line program with python.
 I went with Argparse as it was in the standard library and pretty easy to learn and use in simple program line codes.
 Then I tried to understand what parsering was.
 - For making this command line program as I did not require a lot of knowledge about the Argparse library so I stuck to the basics and learned how to make ArgumentParser objects and use them to add arguments and use those arguments in the code.
 - Once I was done with the basic command line program I went on to read more about PyGithub.
 I learnt how to make a Github object and then found out how to GET a user with a username and get any repository of the user with the repository name using get_user and get_repo.
 Then I continued to learn more about PyGithub to access user details and repository details.
+I could not get the license directly so I looked it up online and found a code that used Base64 to do it.

 #### Making a Command line program: